 - Frantic efforts to avoid real or imagined abandonment

-- Impulsivity in at least two areas that are potentially self-damaging (e.g., spending, sex, substance abuse, reckless driving, binge eating).
-Note: Do not include suicidal or self- mutilating behavior covered in Criterion 5
+- Impulsivity in at least two areas that are potentially self-damaging (e.g. spending, sex, substance abuse, reckless driving, binge eating)

-- Recurrent suicidal behavior, gestures, or threats, or self-mutilating behavior.
+- Recurrent suicidal behaviour, gestures or threats, or self-mutilating behaviour

 - Chronic feelings of emptiness

 - Inappropriate, intense anger (e.g. frequent displays of temper, constant anger, recurrent physical fights)

 Someone must have five of these nine features to receive a full diagnosis of borderline personality disorder.

 There are many different treatment options for these mental health conditions.
 The treatment that you receive depends on a number of different factors, including what symptoms you’re experiencing, how long you’ve been experiencing them and how severe they are.

 Treatment for bipolar disorder typically involves medication, therapy and lifestyle changes, while treatment for EUPD disorder often focuses on therapy, including dialectical behaviour therapy (DBT).
 With the right diagnosis and treatment, people with either condition can live fulfilling lives and manage their symptoms effectively.

 - Medication - this may include antidepressants, mood stabilising antipsychotics or anti-anxiety medication